Adding New Components

 4. Confirm with 3D Viewer.

-• Update the symbol Footprint field to kml-custom:<footprint_name>.
+• Update the symbol Footprint field to KMLib_<Category>:<footprint_name> matching the footprint library used.

 • If the part supports multiple packages, create aliases or variants with clear suffixes.